Ponary massacre

-Lithuania became one of the first locations outside occupied Poland in World War II where the Nazis would mass murder Jews as part of the Final Solution.
-Out of 70,000 Jews living in Vilna according to Snyder, only about 7,000 survived the war.
-The number of dwellers, estimated by Sedlis, as of June 1941 was 80,000 Jews, or one-half of the city's population.
-According to the Holocaust Encyclopedia and others, more than two-thirds of them or at least 50,000 Jews had been killed before the end of 1941.
+Lithuania became one of the first locations outside occupied Poland in World War II where the Nazis mass-murdered Jews as part of the Final Solution.
+According to Timothy Snyder, out of 70,000 Jews living in Vilna, only about 7,000 survived the war.
+The number of dwellers, estimated by Steven P. Sedlis, as of June 1941 was 80,000 Jews, or one-half of the city's population.
+More than two-thirds of them, or at least 50,000 Jews, had been killed before the end of 1941.

 Background

-Following the Żeligowski's Mutiny and the creation of the short-lived Central Lithuania, in accordance with international agreements ratified in 1923 by the League of Nations, the town of Ponary became part of the Wilno Voivodship (Kresy region) of the Second Polish Republic.
+Following Żeligowski's Mutiny and the creation of the short-lived Central Lithuania, in accordance with international agreements ratified in 1923 by the League of Nations, the town of Ponary became part of the Wilno Voivodship (Kresy region) of the Second Polish Republic.
 The predominant languages in the area were Polish and Yiddish.
-After the Nazi-Soviet invasion of Poland in September 1939, the region was annexed by the Soviets and after about a month, on October 10, transferred to Lithuania according to the Soviet–Lithuanian Treaty.
+After the Nazi-Soviet invasion of Poland in September 1939, the region was annexed by the Soviets and after about a month, on October 10, transferred to Lithuania under the Soviet–Lithuanian Treaty.

-Following the Soviet annexation of Lithuania and the Baltic states in June 1940, the construction of an oil storage facility began near Ponary in conjunction with the future Soviet military airfield.
-That project was never completed, and in June 1941 the area was overrun by the Wehrmacht in Operation Barbarossa.
-The Nazi killing squads decided to use the six large pits excavated for the oil storage tanks to abduct, murder, and to hide the bodies of condemned locals.
+Following the Soviet annexation of Lithuania and the Baltic states in June 1940, construction of an oil storage facility began near Ponary for a future Soviet military airfield.
+That project was never completed, and in June 1941 the area was taken by the Wehrmacht in Operation Barbarossa.
+The Nazi killing squads used the six large pits excavated for the oil storage tanks to hide the bodies of the locals killed there.